 - Required subjects and grades:

-- A level Mathematics at grade A; Further Mathematics is not required, but would be advantageous.
+- A level Mathematics or Further Mathematics

 General Studies not accepted, but a grade A may be considered if you fail to meet your offer.